Get exclusive member benefits & effect social change. Join Today

 No matter the type of addiction, it’s important to recognize warning signs and seek help if necessary.

-The person’s mental and emotional health may also suffer.
-The following could be signs of a problem:
+The following mental and emotional changes could also be signs of an addiction problem:

-While similar issues can occur in the lives of non-addicted persons, these can become more common when an addiction is present.
-It’s important to gauge whether or not the problem is a result of a single incident or a growing problem with the addiction.
+Similar events can occur in the lives of people without an addiction problem.
+But these can become more common when an addiction is present.
+Before approaching someone you think may have an addition, determine if the problem is a result of a single incident or a growing problem with the addiction.

 Written by: Mara Tyler